0dan0/qr/docs/control/chapters/README.md

 # Joining Chapters After Capture

-Whether you are using the larger chapter feature or not, you may still end up with more than one file for your long video capture.
-Tools like ReelSteady Go can only operate one file at a time, so here is a solution for merging chapters so that they operate as a valid GoPro MP4, with all the needed metadata.
+Whether you are using the larger chapter feature or not, you may still end up with more than one file for very long video captures.
+Tools like ReelSteady Go can only operate one file at a time, so here is a solution for merging chapters so that they operate as a valid GoPro MP4 of any length, with all the needed metadata.

 Steps involved:
 - install ffmpeg: https://www.ffmpeg.org/